NervanaSystems/ngraph/ABOUT.md

 #### Backends

-Focusing our attention on the CPU backend, when the IR is passed to the IA (Intel Architecture) transformer, it can be executed in two modes:
+Focusing our attention on the CPU backend, when the IR is passed to the Intel® Architecture (IA) transformer, it can be executed in two modes:
 Direct EXecution (DEX) and code generation (`codegen`).

 In `codegen` mode, nGraph generates and compiles code which can